 1.3.2 Separation and purification of phenolic compounds by chromatography

-Chromatography is a separation technique that partitions the components of a mixture between a stationary phase and a mobile phase.
-The basic process of chromatography is illustrated in Figure 1.3.
+The term Chromatography is a separation technique that uses multiple exchanges between a stationary phase and a mobile phase.
+The basic solid phase chromatographic steps are illustrated in Figure 1.3.

 Figure 1.3: Flowchart of chromatography